2005 in video games: Legend

+Major awards

-Critically acclaimed titles
+Critically acclaimed games

 Metacritic (MC) and GameRankings (GR) are aggregators of video game journalism reviews.

 Trends

 In 2005, the total U.S. sales of video game hardware, software and accessories rose 6% over 2004 to $10.5 billion USD ($9.9 billion, 2004) breaking 2002's $10.3 billion record for the industry.

 The increase is largely due to the portable game market which counterbalanced sluggish console game sales.
 Delays, hardware shortages, and anticipation of next-generation video game consoles have been cited as reasoning for slow sales for both console games and console hardware.
 Console games and hardware dropped by 12% and 3% respectively.

 The portable market of the video game industry rose to $1.4 billion, the second time sales broke the $1 billion mark in the industry's history.
 Mostly due to the release of the Nintendo DS and the PlayStation Portable in North America, sales for portable hardware rose 96% over 2004.
 Although the release of the Nintendo DS and the Sony PSP aided in spurring growth in the portable market, the Game Boy Advance still represented 62% total portable software units sold and 52% of total portable software dollar sales.

 Computer games continued its trend and declined by 14%, dropping from $1.1 billion in 2004 to $953 million.
 Although sales did decrease, NPD claims that playing games on the PC is actually increasing through a variety of different mediums including online websites and MMO subscriptions.